| |

 Salt chlorinators can tend to cause the pH to rise, because

 of the chemical decomposition of the salt.
-How ever, the
+How

 plaster walls are probably making a contribution, as well.
 I